 A Provider contract can be terminated for administrative reasons when deemed necessary and includes:

-- a.
-Death of the provider; - b.
-Loss of contact; - c.
-No payments made to provider within the prior two years; and/or - d.
-When the sole issue is a change in federal law.
+- a. death of the provider; - b. loss of contact; - c. no payments made to provider within the prior 24 months; and/or - d. when the sole issue is a change in federal law.